thotro/arduino-dw1000/README.md

    * on receive timeout (only useful if timeouts are enabled and enabling timeouts is still a TODO :-)
    * on receive timestamp available (might be useful for ranging applications)
  * Simple device status querying
- * Simple, readable RX/TX/config API (docs will follow shortly)
+ * Simple, comprehensible RX/TX session config and general config API (docs will follow shortly)

 What works so far:
  * SPI communication with the chip